je2781/remwaste/README.md

 ## How to run the app

-Run (npm run start:dev) from the main directory to compile for development.
+Run (npm run dev) from the main directory to compile for development.

 ## Sandbox link